dts-hosting/docker-dspace-handle/README.md

 ## DSpace plugin cfg

-For the time being `handle-dspace-plugin.cfg` is embedded with this repository.
+For local testing `handle/config/handle-dspace-plugin.cfg` is embedded with this repository.
+Using the envvar `S3_HANDLE_DSPACE_PLUGIN_CFG_URL` the file can be downloaded from s3 before the server starts.

 When a new site is added this file will need to be updated, the handle server redeployed, and a handle prefix registration request will need to be made to the handle.net folks.
-See below for more details on that and on ideas for handling the plugin cfg differently in the future.

 ## Re/generating keys